Pc Bottleneck Calculator

 What Is a Bottleneck Calculator?

 A bottleneck calculator is a tool that estimates the performance imbalance between PC components.
+It mainly focuses on CPU and GPU interaction.

 How to Use the PC Bottleneck Calculator

-- Select your CPU
+Select Your CPU

-- Select your GPU
+Select Your GPU

 What the Calculator Actually Does